fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 app.use(errorHandler)
 ```

-The _bodyParser_ middleware should be among the very first middleware loaded into Express.
+The json-parser middleware should be among the very first middleware loaded into Express.
 If the order was the following:

 ```js
 app.use(logger) // request.body is empty!